joubbi/luthlan/README.md

 Each device will communicate using it's own hardware address.
 You can either pass in values as arguments to the scripts, or run it interactively.

+Policy routing is used to add a default gateway for each interface.

 ### VLAN support
 The script has support for VLANs.
 You can for example configure a Cisco switchport as a VLAN trunk: